buy-contest-form

 Some of the types of agreements that we have helped our clients with relating to contests and promotions include co-sponsor agreements, contest indemnity agreements and influencer agreements.

-Under CASL, however, consent to send commercial electronic messages (CEMs) can also be collected on behalf of unidentified third parties.
-Given, however, that there are a number of obligations imposed on the collecting party under section 10(2) of CASL and the Regulations (e.g., that the collecting person “ensure” that any authorized third parties include CASL-compliant unsubscribes as well as reciprocal notification obligations if a recipient unsubscribes), it is typically advisable for the collecting party to enter into list agreements with third parties on whose behalf they collect consents.
+Given, however, that there are a number of obligations imposed on the collecting party under section 10(2) of CASL and related regulations to do so, including that the collecting person “ensure” that any authorized third parties include CASL-compliant unsubscribes and reciprocal notification obligations if a recipient unsubscribes, it is typically advisable for the collecting party to enter into list agreements with third parties on whose behalf they collect consents.

 CANADIAN CONTEST & ADVERTISING LAW SERVICES